jasmintkhan/tetris/README.md

 # Tetris

 A browser-based implementation of the classic **Tetris** game, developed using JavaScript, HTML5, and CSS.
-This version includes modern features like **custom key bindings**, real-time **piece movement**, and a dynamic **scoring system**.
+This version includes modern features like **custom key bindings**, real-time **piece movement**, a dynamic **scoring system**, and a **dark mode toggle**.
 While the game already includes many Tetris mechanics, an AI mode is in development and will be coming soon!

 <img width="1440" alt="Screenshot 2024-10-22 at 9 54 20 AM" src="https://github.com/user-attachments/assets/ad0c278b-8571-4f7a-adab-76fed8cfd29c">